 When making a decision about which Sacramento-area custom home builder you work with, there are several important factors to consider.
 You don’t want to choose the first contractor you interview who has the appropriate licenses and seems to know how to swing a hammer.
 A good builder will have many other characteristics beyond the basic skills required to get a license, and those characteristics could make the difference between getting the building the luxury home of your dreams and a very expensive hole in the ground.
-Below, we list some of the things you should look for in a good custom home builder.
+Here are some of the most important questions you should ask when evaluating a custom home builder:

 What are your qualifications as a custom home builder/remodeling contractor?

 There is a big difference between a licensed general contractor and a true professional home builder.
 While just about anybody who can swing a hammer and pass a test can get a contractor’s license, there are very few companies that have the training and experience required to truly call themselves professional home builders.
 These companies are easy to recognize once you know what to look for, because they’ll be members of industry groups like the National Association of the Remodeling Industry (NARI), and will have numerous examples of their work readily available for you to look at.
 They’ll also have experience building net zero homes (homes that are so energy efficient that the electric bill is almost nonexistent).
 Needless to say, ESI Builders meets and exceeds all of the qualifications we just mentioned.

 How can I make sure my custom home build or remodeling project stays on budget?